TransmodelEcosystem/EUDIT/wiki/use-cases/business-use-cases/buc-a-inspire-and-plan.md

 #### single anonymous travel
 1. The TRANSPORT CUSTOMER starts his mobile application; the home page displays a shortcut for single-trip purchase in one action.
-2. He chooses a anonymous single-trip ticket by clicing on this shortcut.
+2. He chooses a anonymous single-trip ticket by clicking on this shortcut.